Back to Home

 2

-The seller must formally surrender the license plate to their state DMV, which typically involves:
+The seller must formally relinquish ownership of the license plate to their state DMV, which typically involves:

-• • Paying any applicable surrender or relinquishment fees
+• • Paying any applicable DMV surrender or relinquishment fees

-• • Obtaining a receipt or confirmation of surrender
+• • Obtaining a receipt or written confirmation of relinquishment from the DMV

 3